Dealing with so many unexpected stressors that we’ve never experienced before can have a huge impact on every aspect of our health.

 This can be done by keeping your mind busy with fun projects, meditation, journaling, reading, doing an indoor workout or yoga class, taking a relaxing bubble bath, baking, or anything that brings you joy and lowers stress levels.

-These random acts of kindness and online enrichment inspired by coronavirus have been coined as “caremongering” by social media and, beginning in Canada, have now spread across the U.S. We hope these generous acts may help lift your spirits today!
+These random acts of kindness and online enrichment inspired by the current health crisis have been coined as “caremongering” by social media and, beginning in Canada, have now spread across the U.S. We hope these generous acts may help lift your spirits today!

 Neighbors on a block in St. Paul, Minn. have been responsibly practicing their right to stay healthy and connected with one another.
 Standing in chalked circles about 10 feet apart, the residents of Mac Groveland have been gathering each evening for daily calisthenics.